 Front-Load Key Information

-You’ve only got a couple of seconds before your prospect decides to delete your email or see what the next few seconds have to offer.
+You’ve only got a few seconds before your prospect decides to delete your email or see what the next few seconds offer.
 That’s why Olivia of Snowflake advises sales reps to never bury the lede.
 “Your opening statement needs to be impactful,” she says.
 “It should be about them (not you!), insight-packed, enough to build some curiosity and earn you those next few seconds.
 Open that video with a bang if you want any shot at getting someone to watch it!”

 Best Video Sales Letter Examples

-Need some inspiration before you dive into recording your very own sales video email?
+Do you need some inspiration before recording your own sales video email?
 Here’s a collection of some fun and effective videos from the Vidyard community.

 Example 1: Music to Your Prospects’ Ears

 How do you stay top of mind after a conference?
-Kate Turchin used her guitar and lovely voice in this embedded video in her sales follow-up email.
+In her sales follow-up email, Kate Turchin used her guitar and lovely voice in this embedded video.

 Example 2: The “Let Me Buy You a Drank” Approach

 Grabbing your prospects’ attention before a big conference like INBOUND is difficult, but the team at Bizible used a fun, attention-grabbing video to invite prospects to grab a drink live at the event.
-They used actual beers as a prop to cheers in the video and showed off their sparkling personalities to beckon prospects to share a bevvie.
+In the video, they used actual beers as a prop to cheers and showed off their sparkling personalities to beckon prospects to share a bevvie.
 Soon, they were busy booking meetings.

 Example 3: Puppy Eyes on the Prize